 This disastrous chain of events has resulted in exposing Lebanon’s deeply-corrupt sectarian ruling elite, a group of ruthless warlords who remain entirely oblivious to the country’s worsening situation and show no intention of mending the situation or aiding the country’s devastated areas.
 One of our main roles as citizens is to defy authority once the latter displays signs of corruption.
 Defiance can be expressed in many ways; collective disobedience is one, and another is an artistic expression.

 For this reason, Morphine Records has extended an invitation to Lebanese musicians and DJs to gather and express their anger, by way of an extended musical event taking place in Beirut on the 1st anniversary of the October Revolution of 2019.
 Recorded in one of the capital’s most illustrious venues, The Ballroom Blitz, the star-studded line-up of Beirut-based musicians is curated by Ruptured Records, Irtijal Festival, the Frequent Defect music collective, and Ballroom Blitz.
-The concerts are engineered by Fadi Tabbal and his team from a renowned local studio, Tunefork.
+Fadi Tabbal and his team from a renowned local studio, Tunefork, engineered the concerts.

 The event will be streamed via diverse channels, including Morphine’s Twitch channel.
 Viewers will also be able to interact with the live performers via Streamback, a new browser-based streaming platform developed together with CTM that allows viewers to upload short videos and send these to screens placed in front of the remote performers.
 Through video reactions to the music, such as dancing, applause, or other shows of support, the audience can interact and encourage musicians as they play.
 To participate, viewers must register an account with Streamback (free) and watch via their channel.